nystudio107/seomatic/README.md

 ## Changelog

+### 1.0.7 -- 2016.01.01

+* [Added] Added a 'robots' field globally to the SEO Meta for specifying noindex/nofollow
+* [Fixed] Added error handling to the 'Look up Latitude/Longitude' buttons
+* [Fixed] Some minor template / logic issues
+* [Improved] Updated the README.md

 ### 1.0.6 -- 2015.12.31

 * [Added] Added an SEOmatic Meta field type that allows you to attach meta to Entries/Sections